learn-co-curriculum/dsc-lingalg-linear-equations-quiz/README.md

 """
 ```

-## Level up - Optional
+## Level up (Optional)
-For more practice with linear equations, Visit following links for more complex equations and online answers verification:
+For more practice with linear equations, visit the following links for more complex equations:

 * https://www.transum.org/software/SW/Starter_of_the_day/Students/Simultaneous_Equations.asp?Level=6
 * https://www.transum.org/software/SW/Starter_of_the_day/Students/Simultaneous_Equations.asp?Level=7

 ## Summary

-In this lesson, you learned how to solve linear equations by hand to find the co-efficient values.
-You'll now move forward to have a deeper look into vectors and matrices and how Python and Numpy can help us solve more complex equations in an analytical context.
+In this lesson, you learned how to solve linear equations by hand to find the coefficient values.
+You'll now move forward to have a deeper look into vectors and matrices and how Python and NumPy can help us solve more complex equations in an analytical context.